lawnjelly/Misc/Batching/optimization_general.md

 Designing games and other software is thus a compromise between what we would like to be possible, and what we can realistically achieve while maintaining good performance.

-To achieve the best results, we have two options:
+To achieve the best results, we have two approaches:
 * Work faster
 * Work smarter

 And preferably, we will use a blend of the two.

 ### Smoke and Mirrors